uber-archive/idl/README.md

- - When service interface definitions are fetched and copied to a a project that consumes those services, they should be organized such that cross-service include/import statements are possible (i.e. the folder structure should support relative filepath import/include statements).
+ - When service interface definitions are fetched and copied to a a project that consumes those services, they should be organized such that cross-service include/import statements are possible (i.e. the directory structure should support relative filepath import/include statements).

 ## The CLI